 Top PR Books

 Public Relations specialists spend much of their time reading and researching market trends to stay current and relevant in their field.
-While cutting edge and novel PR tactics are developed every day, there are some essential principles of effective public relations that every professional must know.
-Below are some of the best and most frequently referenced book in the PR industry today.
+While cutting-edge and novel PR tactics are developed every day, there are some essential principles of effective public relations that every professional must know.

 How to Win Friends and Influence People